elixir-lang/elixir/lib/elixir/pages/library-guidelines.md

 > function, so your module can be used as a child
 > in a supervision tree.

-This provides a quick summary of how using a module impacts the user code.
-Think about it as a ["Nutrition facts"](https://en.wikipedia.org/wiki/Nutrition_facts_label) for code generation.
+Think of this summary as a ["Nutrition facts"](https://en.wikipedia.org/wiki/Nutrition_facts_label) for code generation.
 Keep in mind to only list changes made to the public API of the module.
 For example, if `use SomeModule` sets an internal attribute called `@_some_module_info` and this attribute is never meant to be public, it must not be listed.

 For convenience, the markup notation to generate the admonition block above is: